apache/incubator-weex-site/docs/community/roadmap.md

 ## WeexCore
 ### JS binding
 #### v0.20
-* Will be supporting C++ timer that more efficient than platform timer module;
+* Comes out with new C++ timer that more efficient than platform timer module;
-* Feature of MessageLoop for thread interactions;
+* New c++ MessageLoop and thread interaction support in WeexCore;
 #### v0.21
+* New WeexCore 3.0 structure.
+Support more platforms, Android, iOS, Windows...
-* Using javaScriptCore standard API instead of source code
+* Standlone jsRuntime with javaScriptCore standard API instead of source code.
+Available for both android and ios.
-* Support dom Binding for better portability and performance.
+* Support native dom Binding for better portability and performance.

 ### Layout
 #### v0.20
 * Add test insfrastructure for layout engine.